Most surfboards are made of pieces of foam covered with a thin shell of fiberglass and resin.

 Wear a leash while surfing.
 This keeps the surfboard with you.

-You will have better control over where the board goes, making it less likely to get scraped on rocks or other rough surfaces.
+You will have better control over where the surfboard goes, making it less likely to get scraped on rocks or other rough surfaces.

 When you ride a wave to the shore, stop the surfboard before you run into the sand.

-Running the surfboard into the sand could scratch the bottom of the board.
+Running the surfboard into the sand could scratch the bottom of the surfboard.

-Running it into sand can also rub off the finish and make the board wear out faster.
+Running it into sand can also rub off the finish and make the surfboard wear out faster.